NBC Reporter’s Lawsuit Will Soon Reveal Sources Connected to Disputed Legal Memo

 Both Elliott and Gloria were in election campaigns at the time and both made comments that someone was using the “fabricated” footnote to sway the election.

-Hargrove is now suing the City of San Diego, City Attorney Mara Elliott, and Deputy City Attorney John Hemmerling for civil rights violations, defamation, negligent and intentional interference with prospective economic advantage, and intentional infliction of emotional distress for having claimed Hargrove fabricated the footnote without producing any evidence to prove the memo was not authentic.
+Hargrove is now suing the City of San Diego, City Attorney Mara Elliott, and Deputy City Attorney John Hemmerling for civil rights violations, defamation, negligent and intentional interference with prospective economic advantage, and intentional infliction of emotional distress for having claimed that Hargrove fabricated the footnote without producing any evidence to prove the memo was not authentic.
 Elliott and Hemmerling were each named in both their official and personal capacities.

 Hargrove maintains he had an anonymous source that provided the memo, as well as a reliable and known source within the City of San Diego that he believed corroborated the document but then later retracted the confirmation.